OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-development-roadmap.md

 4. Resource management
 4.1.
 Gluing everything together
 2.5.
 Resource management...20%
 Resource management has to be figured out during the test build.
-Every choice has an estimated effect already, but the optimal balance has to be found
+Every choice has an estimated effect already, but the optimal balance is yet to be found.
+2.6.
+Balance

 5. Visuals......0%
 5.1.
 Artist found.......0%